mwerner123/Normal-versus-AMD-Peripheral-eyes/README.md

 # Normal-versus-AMD-Peripheral-eyes
-RNA-Seq Analysis of normal versus AMD peripheral eyes
+This is an RNA-Seq Analysis to evaluate the differential expression of normal versus AMD peripheral eyes The two sample files represent a portion of the gene expression files obtained through Cuffdiff analysis A draft of the final project is shown in the Rmd file